kieranpotts/dotfiles/README.md

   name = Your Name
 ```

-You MAY make further edits to the `~/.gitconfig.local` file.
+You MAY make further edits to the `~/.local.gitconfig` file.
 This is how you can override and extend the baseline Git configurations (in `~/.gitconfig`).
 You SHOULD NOT use the `git config --global` command to update your Git configuration.
 This will update the file symlinked from `~/.gitconfig` and those changes will be overwritten whenever you re-run the `bin/update.sh` script.
-To avoid this, you SHOULD instead edit the `~/.gitconfig.local` directly.
+To avoid this, you SHOULD instead edit the `~/.local.gitconfig` directly.

-The `~/.gitignore.local` file MAY be used to configure global [Git ignore rules](https://git-scm.com/docs/gitignore).
+The `~/.local.gitignore` file MAY be used to configure global [Git ignore rules](https://git-scm.com/docs/gitignore).
 By default, this file adds a rule that will ignore any files or directories named `__TODO__` in any Git repository on your local filesystem.
 It means the contents of `__TODO__` paths will be private to you and will not be committed to source control.
-You MAY extend `~/.gitignore.local` with any additional rules you like.
+You MAY extend `~/.local.gitignore` with any additional rules you like.

-**Any changes you make to any of the `*.local` files will NOT be overwritten when you re-run the `bin/update.sh` script.**
+**Any changes you make to any of the "local" Git files will NOT be overwritten when you re-run the `bin/update.sh` script.**

 ## Shell configuration